redis/redis-io/views/documentation.md

 ---

 The work [Salvatore Sanfilippo](http://antirez.com) do in order to develop Redis is sponsored by [Pivotal](http://gopivotal.com).
 In the past the Redis project was sponsored and accepted donations from other companies that are listed in the [Sponsors page](/topics/sponsors).

+License, Trademark and Logo
+---

+* Redis is released under the three clause BSD license.
+You can find [additional information in our license page](/topics/license).
+* The Redis trademark and logos are owned by Salvatore Sanfilippo, please read the [Redis trademark guidelines](/topics/trademark) for our policy about the use of the Redis trademarks and logo.